peterkuma/masters-thesis/chapters/08_conclusion.md

 and plotting in the powerful statistical programming environment R.
 Prepared were 6 experiments with different choices of the shortwave intermittency period, and run on the NEC SX-9 supercomputer at CHMI.
-The analysis revealed the impact on shortwave heating rates up to ±0.4\ K/day at noon, but this value was considerably less at other times of the day (with less incoming solar radiation) and scaled with the length of the shortwave intermittency period.
+The analysis revealed the impact on shortwave heating rate up to ±0.4\ K/day (90 % confidence interval) at noon, but this value was considerably less at other times of the day (with less incoming solar radiation) and scaled with the length of the shortwave intermittency period.
 A typical tooth-like pattern was observed in time series, indicating that with the start of a new intermittency period (when gaseous optical thickness is fully calculated), there is a strong reduction in error.
-Somewhat surprisingly, it was found that the effect on longwave heating rate error is also present and is even greater (up to 0.6 K/day), but it does not depend on the length of the shortwave intermittency period and accumulates monotonically with time.
+Somewhat surprisingly, it was found that the effect on longwave heating rate error is present in an even greater magnitude (up to 0.6 K/day), but it does not depend on the length of the shortwave intermittency period and accumulates monotonically with time.
 It is hypothesised that it is the result of the innate uncertainty (i.e. presence of noise) in temperature profiles in the model,